topepo/filterdb/tests/testthat/_snaps/score-vec.md

       score_vec(dbl_val, direction = "bigly")
     Condition
       Error in `new_score_vec()`:
-      ! `direction` must be one of "maximize", "minimize", or "zero", not "bigly".
+      ! `direction` must be one of "maximize", "minimize", "maximize_abs", "minimize_abs", or "zero", not "bigly".

 ---